Zach has left me to go on adventures in Chicago this weekend :-(

 - 2 tablespoons olive oil, for frying (plus more if needed)

 For the sauce

 - Place salmon in a medium sized bowl, reserving liquid.

 - Add bread crumbs, egg, onion, red bell pepper, and seasoning; stir well.

 - The mixture should clump together easily but not be too dry.
 Add liquid from can gradually to moisten the mixture.

-- Form 8 small patties with your hands; dust with cornmeal
+- Form 8 small patties with your hands; flatten and dust with cornmeal

 - Fry in a skillet in olive oil until browned on both sizes; transfer to a paper towel.